Bread Dad

 • This is a skillet bread no oven recipe.
 Many online skillet bread recipes place the dough in a skillet and then bake it in an oven.
 I am sure this results in a delicious bread but these recipes are really just baking bread in a “round” bread pan.
 However, if I am using a skillet, I want to make bread by just frying it on an open fire (versus needing an oven).

-• Try to keep your ingredients (i.e. flour) in airtight containers in order to extend their shelf life.
+• Try to keep your ingredients (e.g. flour) in airtight containers in order to extend their shelf life.
 This also prevents potential contamination from moisture (in the air), pests, dust, etc.

-• This frying plan flatbread recipe creates a leavened flat bread using baking powder.
-If you would like to make a flatbread with yeast, you should try Bread Dad’s bread machine naan recipe.
+• My frying plan flatbread recipe creates a leavened flat bread using baking powder.
+If you would like to make a flatbread with yeast, you should try Bread Dad’s Bread Machine Naan recipe.

 • Always wear oven mitts/gloves when dealing with hot frying pans, ranges, ovens, etc.

-• For more easy bread recipes (i.e. white bread, oatmeal bread or whole wheat bread), please visit Bread Dad’s main sections for Homemade Bread Recipes or Bread Machine Recipes.
+• For more easy bread recipes (e.g. white bread, oatmeal bread or whole wheat bread), please visit Bread Dad’s main sections for Homemade Bread Recipes or Bread Machine Recipes.

 Q&A Section